RobertsLab/sams-notebook/_posts/2022/2022-08-03-Daily-Bits---August-2022.md

 ---

+20220818

+- Created _S.namaycush_ genes-only BED file for use in Ballgown analysis.

+- Started work on _S.namaycush_ Ballgown analysis.

+- Continued recreating SILVA databases (bayes classification step takes a LONG time - and there are two steps)

+---

 20220817

 - Recreated SILVA database(s) using more specific workflow.
 Hope to solve issue of no taxonomic assignments experienced yesterday. https://forum.qiime2.org/t/processing-filtering-and-evaluating-the-silva-database-and-other-reference-sequence-data-with-rescript/15494